 Best Cut of Steak

-Cooking steak is often being presented as the greatest mystery, which requires amazing skills.
+Cooking steak is often being presented as the greatest mystery and with success requiring amazing skills.

-The truth is, while you can ruin a good steak by overcooking it, the biggest portion of success lies in the meat quality.
+The truth is, while you can ruin a good steak by overcooking it, the biggest part of success lies in the meat quality.
 And the cut.

 There are many cuts of steak and many of them deliver delicious albeit slightly different results.
 If you are after lean meat, go for sirloin steak.
 If you are after great texture and tenderness, fillet is your choice.